Lent and the idea of spiritual spring cleaning has always fascinated me.

 Hindus celebrate the Holi festival which welcomes spring and the triumph of good over evil through sacrifice and devotion.

 Muslims observe Ramadan.

-Buddhists, Jews, Taoism and Jainism followers fast for various reasons as do other groups around the world.
+Buddhists, Jews, Taoism and Jainism followers fast for various reasons and holidays as do other groups around the world.

 How does fasting work?